Impact Employment Programs

 Construction Waste Sort

 Located at Okanagan Falls landfill and run by Wildstone Construction and Engineering, construction and demolition waste is placed on a large conveyor belt, where our crew sorts it into bins.
 Metal, rock/cement, plastic material, insulation, roofing material and items such as hot water tanks and sinks are separated from untreated wood, and recycled.
-Approximately 700 tonnes of material is processed during each week-long sort.

 Employer: Wildstone Construction and Engineering